 I spent yesterday exploring Dirleton Castle with a friend.
 It’s one of the nearby castles I’ve wanted to see for quite some time and I was so pleased to have someone to explore with who is just as silly as I am!
 We even managed a wee stop to see a few boats and gather some shells in Cockenzie.
-That last stop also counts as one of my stops along the Making Plans Goal of seeing those 14 amazing places near Edinburgh!
+That last stop also counts towards my Making Plans Goal of seeing those 14 amazing places near Edinburgh!

 After visiting the castle, we stopped off at Cockenzie to check out some of the boats that were moored, as my friend is a boat owner and likes that kind of thing.
 As for me, I quite enjoyed scavenging along the shore a bit.
 I even managed to find several interesting bits and bobs to keep my attention for a bit.

 Anyhow, there’s not really much more to share about the day.
 So I’ll just get to the part Mum really wants to see: The photos!